billyxs/notes.md/vim/CHEAT_SHEET.md

 P  " paste text before cusor
 gp " paste after cursor and put cursor at end of new text gP " paste after cursor and put cursor at end of new text

+" Insert Mode
+<Ctrl-r>0 " paste the contents of register zero, which is the last copied item
 ```

 ## Format Text